-TDA will proceed with disqualifying the organization, responsible principals and individuals, and placing them on the NDL if:
+TDA will proceed with disqualification and placement on the NDL if:

-- The organization voluntarily withdraws its application after receiving the Notice of Serious Deficiency (the CE will not receive appeal rights or further opportunity for corrective action if it voluntarily withdraws its application). - The organization or responsible principals/individuals fail to fully and permanently correct the serious deficiency(ies) within the specified time frame. - The organization or responsible principals/individuals fail to request an appeal within 15 days of receipt of the notice. - The Administrative Review Official (ARO) upholds TDA's denial of the application and proposed actions.
+- The organization voluntarily withdraws its application after receiving the Notice of Serious Deficiency. - The CE will not receive appeal rights or further opportunity for corrective action if it voluntarily withdraws its application. - The organization or responsible principals/individuals fail to fully and permanently correct the serious deficiency(ies) within the specified time frame. - The organization or responsible principals/individuals fail to request an appeal within 15 days of receipt of the notice. - The Administrative Review Official (ARO) upholds TDA's denial of the application and proposed actions.

-If any of the above occurs, TDA will notify the organization, responsible principals and responsible individuals of their disqualification and placement on the NDL.
+If any of the above occurs, TDA will notify the organization, responsible principals, and responsible individuals of their disqualification and placement on the NDL.